Havana Brown Age Calculator

 Cat age calculator

-Personalised, breed-aware, and lifestyle-adjusted.
+Personalized, breed-aware, and lifestyle-adjusted.
 Indoor-only cats live more than twice as long as outdoor cats — we factor that in.

 - Abyssinian short-hair